-The Breathlessness Support Service is a multi-professional intervention which is helping patients and their carers live better with breathlessness.
+The Breathlessness Support Service is a multi-professional scalable intervention which is helping patients and their carers live better with breathlessness.

-Also, as part of this service, patients are given a support pack to use at home and which is tailored to their needs.
-The pack contains information cards on various activities which can help ease breathlessness, such as breathing exercises, positions, sleeping habits, muscle strengthening and distraction techniques which can all help ease breathlessness.
-It also includes a handheld fan, as a cool draft of air can help reduce the feeling of breathlessness.
+Also, as part of this service, patients are given a support pack to use at home cards on various activities which can help ease breathlessness, such as breathing exercises, positions, sleeping habits, muscle strengthening and distraction techniques which can all help ease breathlessness.
+It can also include a, as a cool draft of air may help reduce the feeling of breathlessness.